onlytenders/AIgram/README.md

 - **Message History** - All conversations are saved locally
 - **Clean, Modern UI** - Telegram-inspired interface with smooth animations

+07.06.25
+- **Dark mode feature added** - interface can be light, dark or correspond to the system settings

 ## 📱 Screenshots

 [Screenshots would go here]